piratesteam/POC/README.md

 ## User Interface

-Every game must has a menu so it can be user friendly enough and gamers can easily fulfill their need.
+Every game must has a menu so it can be user friendly and gamers can easily fulfill their needs.
 User interface is also an important thing while creating the SRS document section.
 In this SRS document part; we have used the menu snapshots in the user manual part.
 These snapshots are based on the display of the game.